Samurai Basic Guide

 Honing the Blade: Kenki and Potency

-If the Sen system and Ogi Namikiri and its 800 potency is what catches people’s attention with its flash, then SAM’s Kenki system is what makes the engine run and deal out damage over the fight.
+With the Sen system, Ogi Namikiri, and the new Tendo Setsugekka with its 1020 potency and auto-crit is what catches people’s attention with its flash, then SAM’s Kenki system is what makes the engine run and deal out damage over the fight.
 Kenki generation is 100% predictable and tied to your GCDs, and in an ideal world you want to finish a fight with 0 Kenki.
 As such, you will generate and expend similar amounts of Kenki over the same duration.
 To understand how much Kenki is worth to your damage, it may be preferable to use potency/Kenki and use your most common Kenki skill (Shinten) as a baseline.

 Senei= 800p/25k= 32p/k